canada

 Being a native-born Long Islander and passport-carrying, “birth right New Yorker,” I tried to get ahead in line there, but it was of no use.
 The line at the official New England Confederation-New York State border went up and down metal staircases.
 To my surprise, everyone else in line was wearing bathing suits and sandals, and it soon occurred to me that border control resembled a sort of water park, or maybe they had decided to monetize it in that fashion, which would not be at all unusual.
 There I waited and I didn’t even have a towel.

 At the thronged counters, I gave one of the officers a piece of my mind, but she waved me away with Yankee disdain.
-She was dark-haired lass and might have been a Pequot or Narragansett, at least in part.
+She was a dark-haired lass and might have been a Pequot or Narragansett, at least in part.
 “How downright typical of a pushy New Yorker to expect preferential treatment,” the woman at border control told me.
 Then she gave me a rubber bracelet, the kind that anyone might wear in a water park, and pointed me toward the ship.

 back seat